How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 Babbel

-Babbel is the best overall app to learn Turkish because it’s comprehensive.
+Babbel is the best app to learn Turkish because of its comprehensive method.
 You practice every language skill: reading, writing, speaking, and listening.
-The lessons are straightforward and easy to complete.
-They’re quick and interactive so you can do a few every day.
-Babbel also provides some useful information about Turkish culture.
+The lessons are straightforward and teach you to apply the language in context with quick grammar notes.
+Babbel also provides some useful information about Turkish culture to help you use the language in real life.
+In my experience, this is a very comprehensive way to learn the language in a short time.
 You can try a free lesson to see if you like it or read more about it in this Babbel review.

 Pimsleur

-Pimsleur’s goal is to get you conversational in Turkish quickly.
-The audio lessons focus on speaking and pronunciation.
-In each lesson, you listen to a conversation between native speakers and learn what they said and how to say it.
-Because the lessons are completely audio, you can listen and practice wherever you go.
+Pimsleur is the best app to learn to speak Turkish because it develops your conversational skills quickly.
+The audio lessons focus on speaking and pronunciation and start with the most essential knowledge to help you speak from the first lesson.
+In each one, you listen to a conversation between native speakers and learn what they said and how to say it.
+If you want to be able to communicate clearly, I strongly advise you to start here.
 You can try Pimsleur for free for 7 days or read more about it in this Pimsleur review.

 Mondly

 Mondly is an excellent choice for beginners because the lessons are short and simple.
 They help you learn basic vocabulary and grammar to navigate everyday situations.
 The app is flexible because you can complete the lessons in any order and study what interests you.
-It also makes it easy to track your progress to see how fast you’re learning.
+I like that you can track your progress to see how fast you’re learning because it motivates me to continue studying.
 You can try Mondly with a free 7-day trial or read more about it in this Mondly review.

 Commitment: High